 For nearly 20 years, Don Scott, founder of Scott Antique Markets, made a living buying and selling antiques.
 He traveled the country finding antiques and selling them at various antique shows.
 Thirty years later, Scott Antique Market has grown into one of the country’s largest monthly indoor antique show featuring three active locations: Atlanta (Georgia), Columbus (Ohio) and Washington Court House (Ohio).

 Scott Antique Market showcases merchandises you would normally find in antique shops.
 Furniture from early American oak to paper Americana, jewelry, silverware, heirloom-quality oil paintings, upholstered furniture, French home décor, antique watches, vintage toys, kitchenware, jukeboxes, antique tools, vintage clothing, phonographs, antique cameras are some of the many items one can find at Scott Antique Market.
-As a matter of facts, the quality of the merchandise sold at Scott Antique Market is so high, that Thursdays were formerly reserved for design professionals, before finally opening to the general public.
+In fact, the quality of the merchandise sold at Scott Antique Market is so high, that Thursdays were formerly reserved for design professionals, before finally opening to the general public.

 Scott Antique Market Atlanta is organized around two locations: The South building where merchants sell more “affordable” antiques (not quite garage-sale cheap, but less expensive than some more-famous markets), and the North building which showcases higher-end items like rugs, antique furniture, bronze, lighting, and antique silverware.